ChrisAnd1998/TaskbarX/README.md

 ![Taskbar error](https://user-images.githubusercontent.com/50437199/80919928-e0757580-8d6c-11ea-9106-b0b1ff33f740.png)

-_You can also use `SCHTASKS /DELETE /TN "TaskbarX"` to remove the scheduled task from the command line._
+_You can also use `SCHTASKS /DELETE /TN "TaskbarX PCNAMEUSERNAME"` to remove the scheduled task from the command line._

 &nbsp;